 - 1 cup semisweet chocolate chips

 Preheat oven to 350°F. Line a 9×9 inch baking pan with parchment paper or foil and set aside.

-In a large bowl combine the butter and brown sugar.
-Beat in the egg and vanilla extract until mixture is smooth.
+In a large bowl combine the butter, brown sugar, and salt.
+Beat in the egg and vanilla extract.

 Spoon the dough into the baking pan, spreading it into an even layer.